SourojitGhosh/SourojitGhosh.github.io/_publications/paper16.md

 permalink: /publication/paper16
 date: 2024-01-23
 venue: 'Routledge'
 citation: 'Sourojit Ghosh, and Srishti Chatterjee.
 (2024).
 Misgendering and Assuming Gender in Machine Translation when Working with Low-Resource Languages.
-In E. Monzó-Nebot & V. Tasa-Fuster (Eds.), _Gendered Technology in Translation and Interpreting: Centering Rights in the Development of Language Technology_, Routledge. '
+In E. Monzó-Nebot & V. Tasa-Fuster (Eds.), Gendered Technology in Translation and Interpreting: Centering Rights in the Development of Language Technology, Routledge. '
 ---

 [View preprint](https://arxiv.org/abs/2401.13165)